thinkty/internship-application-systems/README.md

 ## What is it?

-Please write a small Ping CLI application for MacOS or Linux.
+A small Ping CLI application for Linux.
-The CLI app should accept a hostname or an IP address as its argument, then send ICMP "echo requests" in a loop to the target while receiving "echo reply" messages.
+The CLI app accepts a hostname or an IP address as its argument, then send ICMP "echo requests" in a loop to the target while receiving "echo reply" messages.
-It should report loss and RTT times for each sent message.
+It reports loss and RTT times for each sent message.

-Please choose from among these languages: C/C++/Go/Rust
+Made with Rust

 ## Rust Tutorial

 - [The Rust Programming Language](https://doc.rust-lang.org/book/index.html)

 ## Requirements

+### 0. Permission

+This program requires "sudo" to run properly

 ### 1. Language used